How lenders value collateral

 With an auto loan, the vehicle you're purchasing is the collateral.
 If you fail to make your car payments, the lender has the legal right to repossess the vehicle and sell it.

-Vehicles can sometimes be used as collateral for personal loans and other financing types, though this depends on the lender’s minimum equity requirements.
+Vehicles can sometimes be used as collateral for personal loans and other types of financing, though this depends on the lender’s minimum equity requirements.
 Depending on the vehicle's current value and how much you owe, you may not be able to use it as collateral.

 » COMPARE: Best car loan companies